hajians/testing_exercises/README.md

     ```
     pytest -vv
     ```
-    (First run might take some time, since it download a docker image for Postgres)
+    (First run might take some time, since it downloads a docker image for Postgres)